bw-math/bw-math/source/assignments/projects/11_SIMULATION.rst

 1. Create a Python ``.py`` script named ``LASTNAME_FIRSTNAME_project_eleven.py`` in your ``Linux Files`` folder on your file system.
 You can do this by opening an IDLE session, creating a new file and then saving it.
 Replace ``LASTNAME`` and ``FIRSTNAME`` with your last and first name, respectively.
 3. Create a :ref:`docstring <python_docstring>` at the very top of the script file.
 Keep all written answers in this area of the script.
 4. Read the :ref:`project_eleven_background` section.
-5. Read the :ref:`project_eleven_loading_data` section.
-6. Load in the data from the ``.csv`` file using the technique outlined in the :ref:`project_three_loading_data` section.
+5. Load in the data from the ``.csv`` file using the technique outlined in the :ref:`project_three_loading_data` section.
-7. Perform all exercises and answer all questions in the :ref:`project_eleven_project` section.
+6. Perform all exercises and answer all questions in the :ref:`project_eleven_project` section.
 Label your script with comments as indicated in the instructions of each problem.
-8. When you are done, zip your script in a zip file named ``LASTNAME_FIRSTNAME_project_eleven.zip``
+7. When you are done, zip your script in a zip file named ``LASTNAME_FIRSTNAME_project_eleven.zip``
-9. Upload the zip file to the Google Classroom Project Four Assignment.
+8. Upload the zip file to the Google Classroom Project Four Assignment.

 .. _project_eleven_background: